-GAULTIER DE VARENNES, RENÉ, officer in the Carignan-Salières regiment, seigneur, governor of Trois-Rivières; b. c.
-1635 at Bécon (Anjou), son of Adam-Pierre Gaultier de La Vérenderie and Bertrande Gourdeau; d.
-4 June 1689.
+GAULTIER DE VARENNES, RENÉ, officer in the Carignan-Salières regiment, seigneur, governor of Trois-Rivières; baptized 2 June 1636 in the parish of Saint-Louans, France, son of Adam-Pierre Gaultier de La Vérenderie and Bertrande Gourdeau; d.
+4 June 1689 in the parish of l’Immaculée-Conception, Trois-Rivières, and was buried there the following day.

 As a lieutenant he belonged to Arnoult de Loubias de Broisle’s company, which was stationed at Trois-Rivères in the autumn of 1666.
 On 26 Sept.
-1667 he married Marie, the 12-year-old daughter of Pierre Boucher*, governor of Trois-Rivières.
+1667 he married there, in the parish of l’Immaculée-Conception, Marie, the 12-year-old daughter of Pierre Boucher*, governor of Trois-Rivières.
 The marriage contract, drawn up before the notary Séverin Ameau* on 22 September, stipulated that Boucher should board his daughter and her future husband for a period of six months, and that M. Rémy de Courcelle, the governor of New France, should be respectfully requested to obtain for Varennes the office and the privileges of his father-in-law.

 Pierre Boucher had in fact decided to leave Trois-Rivières to settle on his seigneury at Boucherville, which he did in 1667.
 René Gaultier probably took over the office of governor as soon as Boucher left, but he appears as such, in the extant records, only on 10 June 1668.
 His official appointment was to come in 1672.